An expat guide to healthcare and health insurance in Nigeria

-Healthcare guide for expats moving to Nigeria
+Healthcare in Nigeria for expats

 The inefficiency of the Nigerian healthcare system is one of the most serious problems in this West African country.
 The World Health Organisation conducted a study in 2010 which placed Nigeria’s healthcare as one of the worst in the world (ranked 187th out of 190 countries).